joergbuchwald/ogs6py/paper/paper_ogs6py_vtuio.md

 Now that the properties are set and the initial conditions calculated, we can start the heating simulation.
 The following input specifies the boundary conditions of the problem and the material properties in the input file for the new phase, which is also based on the original input file used above for the excavation run.

-The following set of methods are general purpose methods specially suited for manipulating the OGS6 (XML-) input.
+The following set of methods are general purpose methods specially suited for manipulating the OGS6 (XML) input.

 ```python